-MONTREAL- Hervé Bertrand remembers the day well -- March 18, 1955 -- when a nun told him and the others in his third-grade class at the Mont Providence orphanage in north Montreal that they had all been declared "mentally deficient."
+MONTREAL - Herve Bertrand remembers the day well - March 18, 1955 - when a nun told him and the others in his third-grade class at the Mont Providence orphanage in north Montreal that they had all been declared "mentally deficient."

 He was 12 and did not fully realize the implications.
 The nun, Sister Colette Francoise of the Sisters of Providence, was in tears.
 Outside the small windows of the massive redbrick structure, the sullen gray sky was like a slab of cold steel.
+What happened next is part of one of the darker chapters of Quebec history, which is only now coming to light as hundreds of victims like Bertrand relate their stories and seek compensation and an apology from the Quebec government and seven Roman Catholic religious orders.